Thinking about starting a mobile food business? A food truck marketing plan will help drive you to success.

-Average revenue from a food truck is around £300,000.
 There are over 4,000 food trucks in the US, and nearly half of all millennials have eaten from one.
 But their popularity also means there’s plenty of competition.
 While it is hard to stand out, marketing can help.

 Table of Contents